maxwellttm/imgToPdf/README.md

 # imgToPdf
-package images to one or many pdf file, to make image looking easy on ipad.
+package images to one or many pdf file to make images looking easy on ipad.